 If you have a known or possible allergy to stings:

-Carry a bee sting kit (such as an EpiPen) at all times and make sure you know how to use it.
+Carry an epinephrine auto-injector (such as an EpiPen) at all times and make sure you know how to use it.
 These products are available by prescription.
+If you don't have one, ask your healthcare provider if this medicine is right for you.

-Wear long-sleeve shirts and long pants when outdoors.
+Wear long-sleeved shirts and long pants when outdoors.

 See an allergist for allergy testing and treatment.